Raja Fenske: Biography

 Fenske was born in Rockville, Maryland.
-His mother is originally from Chennai, India, while on his father's side, he has German and Norwegian ancestry.
+His mother is Tamil, and is originally from Chennai, India, while on his father's side, he has German and Norwegian ancestry.
 Fenske attended Thousand Oaks High School in California.
 In September 2007, he began his freshman year at California State University, Northridge, where he studied BA - Cinema Television Arts - Emphasis Cinematography.

 Career

-From 2004 to 2007 Fenske played Jake Behari on the Nickelodeon show Unfabulous, including the made for TV movie accompaniment The Best Trip Ever, in which he finally begins a relationship with the show's main star Addie Singer (Emma Roberts).
+From 2004 to 2007, Fenske played Jake Behari on the Nickelodeon show Unfabulous, including the made for TV movie accompaniment The Best Trip Ever, in which he finally begins a relationship with the show's main star Addie Singer (Emma Roberts).

 He has also appeared as a guest star on a number of popular shows such as including Lizzie McGuire, CSI: Miami and 24.
 His 2003 appearance on CSI: Miami earned him a nomination for the Young Artist Award for 'Best Performance in a TV Drama Series".
 In 2009, he produced and starred in a short, a thriller named Injustice.

 In 2013, Fenske played the lead in a new comedy called Pendejo.